AaronV-T/AutoBiographer/README.md

  - Time spent in each zone (broken down into time spent AFK, casting, dead, in combat, in groups, and on flights).
  - Time spent in a group with each player you've grouped with.
  - Total kills (killing blows, assists, or group killed) for each unit.
+ - XP from discovery, kills, and quests.

 Additional Features:
  - Automatic screenshot capturing on leveling up and killing bosses.

-## Future Features
+## Possible Future Features

 Events:
- - Entering a battleground and the result of that battleground.
- - Entering a dungeon/raid.
- - Changing PVP rank.
- - Miscellaneous events:
-   - Winning a Gurubashi Arena.
  - Resetting talent points.

 Statistics: